-F. Restoration of Gas Service
+F. Restoration of Gas Service (or Relighting)

-Should gas service to resident(s) need to be restored due to an outage or disruption, qualified person(s) must follow the proper procedures to restore the service.
-A relighting procedure and qualified person(s) must be specified [49 Title 49, CFR §192.615(a)(9)].
-It is suggested that the operator check with the propane supplier to determine what services they assist with and their associated costs.
+If gas service to residents needs to be restored due to an outage or disruption, a qualified person must follow the proper procedures to restore the service.
+A relighting procedure and qualified persons must be specified [Title 49, CFR §192.615(a)(9)].
+It is suggested that the operator check with the propane supplier to determine what services they can assist with and their associated costs.